 1. Go to DroneDeploy App Market

-2. Install KML and SHP Import App
+2. Install KML and SHP Import App by going to the Apps section on your account:

 File under Import KML or SHP app